1990 Bucknell Bison football team

 The 1990 Bucknell Bison football team was an American football team that represented Bucknell University during the 1990 NCAA Division I-AA football season.
 Bucknell tied for second in the newly renamed Patriot League.

-In their second year under head coach Lou Maranzana, the Bison compiled a 7–4 record.
+During its second year under head coach Lou Maranzana, the Bison compiled a 7–4 record.
 Mike Augsberger and Craig Cavlovic were the team captains.

 The Bison outscored opponents 337 to 278.
-Their 3–2 conference record placed them in a three-way tie for second place in the six-team Patriot League standings.
+Its 3–2 conference record placed the team in a three-way tie for second place in the six-team Patriot League standings.

 This was the first year of competition under the Patriot League banner; the league had been known as the Colonial League since 1986.

 After a five-game win streak, the Bison briefly entered the national Division I-AA rankings, appearing at No. 20 in the poll released October 16.
-A loss dropped them out of the top 20 the next week.
-Bucknell finished the season unranked.
+A loss dropped the team out of the top twenty the next week.
+Bucknell ultimately finished the season unranked.

 Bucknell played its home games at Christy Mathewson–Memorial Stadium on the university campus in Lewisburg, Pennsylvania.